-Striker Lavery ruled out of Northern Ireland squad
+Strikers Lavery and Taylor ruled out of NI squad

 Last updated on .From the section Northern Ireland

-Blackpool striker Shayne Lavery has been ruled out of the Northern Ireland squad with a hamstring injury, his club boss Neil Critchley has said.
+Strikers Shayne Lavery and Dale Taylor have been ruled out of the Northern Ireland squad for their upcoming Euro 2024 qualifiers.

-The 24-year-old will miss his country's Euro 2024 qualifiers away to Slovenia and Kazakhstan.
+Blackpool's Lavery, 24, has a hamstring injury while 19-year-old Taylor, on loan at Wycombe Wanderers from Nottingham Forest, has a calf problem.

+Wigan Athletic winger Jordan Jones and Bolton Wanderers defender Eoin Toal. have been called up by Michael O'Neill.

+Northern Ireland, fifth in Group H, face Slovenia in Ljubljana on 7 September before travelling to Astana to take on Kazakhstan three days later.

+Lavery and Taylor join a long list of players unavailable to manager O'Neill for the away double-header, with Conor Bradley, Jamal Lewis and Aaron Donnelly joining long-term absentees Steven Davis, Stuart Dallas, Shane Ferguson and Corry Evans on the sidelines.

-Lavery hobbled off during Blackpool's 3-0 defeat by Lincoln last weekend but was named by NI manager Michael O'Neill in his squad on Tuesday.
+Lavery hobbled off during Blackpool's 3-0 defeat by Lincoln last weekend but was named by O'Neill in his squad on Tuesday.

-The Irish FA has not yet confirmed that Lavery will not join up with the squad.

-However, Critchley said on Friday that, while the former Linfield forward's injury is not as bad as first feared, it is enough to rule him out of the Seasiders' match against Wigan this weekend and the international window that follows.
+Blackpool boss Neil Critchley said on Friday that, while the former Linfield forward's injury is not as bad as first feared, it is enough to rule him out of the Seasiders' match against Wigan this weekend and the international window that follows.

 "He'll miss this weekend, he's OK but he'll miss international duty as well," Critchley said.